Regarding Arthur Schopenhauer's "Of the Sufferings of the World."

 And so I am enlisted -- or at least have been until recently.

 About my revived involvement with the Classical Guitar.

 Over the two months of preparation for that performance, I was brutally reminded that the guitar can be a jealous and demanding mistress.
 I began with tender fingers and without adequate fingernails, and had to patiently endure a few weeks of pain and frustration while I developed calluses and operational nails.
 And of course, my hands were weak and clumsy.
 This instrument requires unusual physical strength, especially in the left hand.
 I am getting it back, but all too slowly.

 I am reacquiring my repertory at about two pieces a week.
 Now I have more than a set (45 minutes) in memory.
 Twenty years ago I had more than four sets in memory and performance-ready.
 Soon I will be taking on some pieces that I had never tried before but had put in my "anticipations" file.

 All told, this hasn't been easy, but it has been rewarding and I remain well-motivated as I experience slow progress.
 Still, I am not remotely the guitarist that I used to be, and doubt that I ever will be.

 All this as I devote an average of four hours a day to that "jealous and demanding mistress," my guitar.
 And how to I justify this major distraction?
 Easy.
 Many poor blokes spend up to four hours a day commuting to and from work.
 And in my retirement, I no longer have the distractions of classes, lesson plans, office hours, committee meetings, commuting, etc. And as you well know, in my earlier life the guitar delayed, but did not totally shut down my graduate studies and my subsequent profession.
 So, yes, I think that I can bring it off.

 I was saddened to learn recently that my friend and the builder of my guitar, David Rubio, had died a decade ago.
 He had a productive and fulfilling life.
-You can read about it in this eloquent memorial note.

 . . . .